Gordon Haynes: Background

-Gordon Haynes was born in Warrington, Lancashire, England.
+Haynes was born in Warrington, Lancashire, England.
 He played amateur rugby league for Latchford Albion before signing for Swinton.

 International honours

-Gordon Haynes represented Great Britain while at Swinton in April 1956 against France (non-Test match) at Odsal Stadium, Bradford.
+Haynes represented Great Britain while at Swinton in April 1956 against France (non-Test match) at Odsal Stadium, Bradford.
 Great Britain won 18-10 in front of a crowd of 10,453.

 Along with William "Billy" Banks, Edward "Ted" Cahill, Keith Holliday, William "Billy" Ivison, Robert "Bob" Kelly, John McKeown, George Parsons and Edward "Ted" Slevin, Gordon Haynes' only Great Britain appearance came against France prior to 1957, these matches were not considered as Test matches by the Rugby Football League, and consequently caps were not awarded.